cappuu02/Cybersecurity-Sapienza/Cryptography/Lesson 15-16.md

 ```

 Discrete log: Pick random $x \in Z_q$ and output $Q = x \cdot P$.
 Compute $x$?
 Bottom line: DH key exchange is passively secure assuming DDH is hard.

+![[WhatsApp Image 2024-12-02 at 18.10.09.jpeg]]
+Eva intercetta $g^x$ e $g^y$, ma non può calcolare $g^{xy}$ a meno di risolvere il problema CDH (computazionalmente difficile) o DDH (decisamente più forte).

 What about Active security?

-![[WhatsApp Image 2024-12-02 at 18.10.09.jpeg]]

-How to fix it?
 We need authenticated channels.
 Alice and Bob should be able to use MACs or Digital Signatures.
 Plan for next lectures: Build $PKE$ and $DS$ from factoring, DL , CDH , DDH , ...
-First , note that these assumptions early imply all the crypto we dad so far.
+First , note that these assumptions early imply all the crypto we did so far.

 ```ad-example
 PRGs from factoring: $n = p \cdot q$